appbaseio/Docs/content/docs/interactive/javascript.md

 ## Stream data

 Let's now subscribe to some streaming data based on an `id`.
-For this, we'll appbase-js [`getStream()`](http://localhost:8000/javascript/api-reference.html#getstream) method which continuously stream new updates to a specific JSON document based on the `id`.
+For this, we'll appbase-js [`getStream()`](http://localhost:8000/javascript/api-reference.html#getstream) method which continuously streams new updates to a specific JSON document based on the `id`.

 We'll also need to make a change on the same doc we've subscribed by it's `id`.
-To make change in any existing data, we use [`update()`](http://localhost:8000/javascript/api-reference.html#update) method.
+To make a change in any existing data, we use [`update()`](http://localhost:8000/javascript/api-reference.html#update) method.

 <br/>